godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 ``Mob``, and ``HUD``, which we will combine into the game's ``Main`` scene.
-In a larger project, it might be useful to make folders to hold the various scenes and their scripts, but for this relatively small game, you can save your scenes and scripts in the root folder, which is referred to as ``res://``.
-You can see your project folders in the Filesystem Dock in the upper left corner:
+In a larger project, it might be useful to make folders to hold the various scenes and their scripts, but for this relatively small game, you can save your scenes and scripts in the root folder, referred to as ``res://``.
+You can see your project folders in the FileSystem Dock in the upper left corner:

 .. image:: img/filesystem_dock.png